Black boxes located at Indonesian airliner crash site as human remains recovered - Local News 8

 The missing plane was carrying 50 passengers — 43 adults and 7 children — as well as 12 crew members, according to Indonesia’s Minister of Transportation Budi Karya Sumadi.
 He extended his condolences for those who died in the incident.

-Family members have been gathering at the victim identification center in Jakarta, waiting for news of their loved ones.
+Family members have been gathering at the victim identification center in Jakarta and at a crisis center in Pontianak, waiting for news of their loved ones.

-A family of five are missing and feared dead, according to an aunt of the family who spoke to CNN.
+Among those missing and feared dead are a family of five, according to an aunt of the family who spoke to CNN.
 The family released a statement saying that the father, 26-year-old Rizki Wahyudi who worked for the Indonesian Forestry Commission, his 26-year-old wife Indah Halimah Putri, their 7-month-old son, as well as his mother and cousin, were on the flight that crashed.

 Married couple Muhammad Nur Kholifatul Amin and his wife Agus Minarni, were also on board the crashed flight, according to the brother of one of the victims who spoke to CNN.